Luis-Hebendanz/nixos-chrome-pwa/README.md

 # Visual Studio Code Server support in NixOS

-Experimental support for VS Code Server in NixOS.
-The NodeJS by default supplied by VS Code cannot be used within NixOS due to missing hardcoded paths, so it is automatically replaced by a symlink to a compatible version of NodeJS that does work under NixOS.
+Experimental support for Chrome PWA apps in NixOS.
+The chrome progressive web apps cannot be used within NixOS due to hardcoded paths in the .desktop file, so the files are beeing automatically edited to use relative paths.

 ## Installation